Logan Owen hopes to become road captain for EF Education First

 “The road captain thing is a longer-term goal,” he said.
 “This year, I want to be in the final more and play a big part helping other guys win.”

-Owen will form a part of EF Education First’s powerful classics team in 2020, alongside veteran cobble-bashers Langeveld and Sep Vanmarke, 2019 Flanders winner Alberto Bettiol, and new recruits Magnus Cort and Jens Keukeleire.
+Owen will form a part of EF Pro Cycling’s powerful classics team in 2020, alongside veteran cobble-bashers Langeveld and Sep Vanmarke, 2019 Flanders winner Alberto Bettiol, and new recruits Magnus Cort and Jens Keukeleire.
 The summer looks set to include a return to the Vuelta a Espana.

 One of the riders he’s looking to shepherd to victory at some point in 2020 is former Axeon Hagens Berman teammate Nielsen Powless, who moves over from Jumbo-Visma.
 Owen isn’t shy to admit where the two’s roles lie.